How Mboma rose above tragedy to win over a nation

 As long as World Athletics does not amend its rules further to cover the 200m, which Botha has some concerns about, Mboma is surely eyeing a thrilling future over the distance.

+"My aim is to improve my personal best and see what happens."

-Her personal best of 21.78s is 0.45s off a world record which, given her poor start can be significantly improved, is firmly in her sights.
+Her best time, 21.78s, is 0.45s off a world record which, given her poor start can be significantly improved, is firmly in her sights.
+So too Olympic gold, especially after already bagging a silver.

 "When I took the medal and put it around my neck, tears were in my eyes.
 I never dreamed of becoming an Olympian and now I had a silver medal - I was so proud."